A woman brought a limp and obviously dead duck into the veterinarian office.

 As she laid her pet on the table, the vet pulled out his stethoscope and listened to the bird’s chest.

-The distressed owner wailed, “Are you sure?”
+The distressed owner wailed, “Are you sure, are you really sure?”

 “How can you be so sure,” she protested.
 “I mean, you haven’t done any testing on him or anything.
 He might just be in a coma or something.”